i2p-zero/i2p-zero/README.md

 3. `bin/build-launcher.sh` to convert the I2P JARs to modules, compile the Java source code in this project, and then use the jlink tool to build zero-dependency platform-specific launchers.

+4. `bin/zip-all.sh` to produce the distribution zip files and display their SHA-256 hashes.
+Note that reproducible builds are currently a work in progress, and that only builds on Linux will show the same hashes as the official releases.

 ## Running the GUI